mlodato517/iterator_comparison/README.md

    may be completely biased based on how inputs were defined and what the runtime/interpreter/compiler optimized.

+## Open Questions

+1. I would expect the "loop" versions of all these languages to allocate _roughly_ the the same amount.
+Why does rust allocate 262k bytes while ruby allocates 134k bytes and js allocates 383k bytes.
+Did I do the GC wrong?
+Is it differences in the sizes of each number type?
+2. I would expect the memory allocated in the rust version to roubly equal `capacity-of-final-vector * size-of-u64`.
+Checking the capacity I see space allocated for 16384 items.
+Since each element is 8 bytes I would expect `131072 bytes` or thereabouts but it looks to be allocating nearly exactly double.
+3. Why are `for` loops so much faster in JS?
+Is the benchmark incorrect?
+4. Why is `.reduce` similar in performance to `.filter.map.filter` in ruby when it allocates so much less?

 ## Contributing

 Feel free to contribute to any of the existing benchmarks and/or